adrianmangion/Visualize-Speakers/README.md

-# Visualize-Speakers
-E-commerce website assignment
+# Visualize-Speakers E-commerce website

-Coursework Brief:
+<h3>Coursework Brief</h3>

 E-commerce website.
-- Can sell any kind of product (groceries, hardware, services, tickets, holidays, etc.).
+- Website can sell any kind of product (groceries, hardware, services, tickets, holidays, etc.).
-- Customers add items to a basket and enter their personal details (name, address, email, telephone number, etc.).
+- Add to basket functionality required
+- Customer registration required.
 - When they click ‘Buy now’ a confirmation message is displayed and the order is stored.
 - No money is taken by the website and no confirmation email is sent.
 - The front end is written in HTML, CSS and JavaScript.